elliotcm/how-to-computer/part-01.md

 but a bit can only represent up to two different things.
 We'll have to use more than one bit in concert to encode our 13 characters.

-While we're at it, we're likely to use this `character encoding` again for other cool tweets so we may as well include the rest of the alphabet in upper and lowercase, plus the numbers and any other characters we think might be helpful like commas and hyphens.
+While we're at it, we're likely to use this `character encoding` (noun) again for other cool tweets so we may as well include the rest of the alphabet in upper and lowercase, plus the numbers and any other characters we think might be helpful like commas and hyphens.